arpitha-star/Myntra-clone/README.md

 # Myntra-clone
-this is an myntra clone project
+this is an myntra clone project..which consists only css and html part.and also has all the images related to this project.